Father's Day Rice Krispie Treats

 Here's an easy and fun party for your Pop!
 Grab all of Pop's favorite cool treats and you have one cool party!
 Here are some of my dad's favorites...

 Root beer floats are one of my dad's favorites.
 These mini floats are made with "Dad's Root Beer" of course!
 What could be more perfect for Father's Day?

-These cute little popsicle cupcake toppers were made from flat toothpicks pushed into Mike and Ike candies. :) So simple!
+These cute little popsicle cupcake toppers were made from cut flat toothpicks pushed into the bottom of Mike and Ike candies. :) So simple!
 Be sure to take the toothpicks out before giving them to small children.